rolemadelen/vue-blog/posts/eng/DataStructure/eng-array.md

 </div>

 We refer to each data in an array as an <i>element</i> and the position each element is in is called the <i>index</i>.
-The index starts from 0 and only positive numbers are used including the zero.

-There are two types of an array:
+In most programming languages, arrays use zero-based numbering meaning the first number starts from `0` and so on; negative indexes are not used (their are  exceptions).

+### Types on an array

-1. **1-Dimensional Array** (see the picture above)
+- Linear array (1 dimension; see the picture above)
-2. **n-Dimensional Array**
-  + 2-D Array: array of an array (think of a 3x3, 4x4, 5x5, etc grids)
+- 2D Array: array of an array (think of a cartesian plane)
-  + 3-D Array: think of a rubiks cube
+- 3D Array: think of a rubik's cube
-  + 4-D and more is also possible but it's not used that often due to its complexity and how difficult it iis to visualize the structure.
-So 2-D is used most of the time and occasionally 3D.
+- 4D and above is also possible but it's not used that often due to its complexity.

-### Arrays in Ruby
+## Arrays in Ruby
 Ruby's array is also a set which composes of same <i>type</i> variables but the difference is that this 'type' refers to the <i>Object</i>; in an object array, only objects are allowed -- <i>this may not be true but I'm just explaining it this way for the simplicity.</i>

-In Ruby, where almost everything is Object, everything can be an element of an array.
+Almost everything in Ruby is object; thus, anything can be in an array.

-For instance, we can have an array with a number, string, true/false, nil, or even an array since its an object in Ruby.
+For instance, we can have an array with a number, string, true/false, nil, or even an array since it's an object in Ruby.

 <div style="text-align: center;">
   <img src="assets/data-structure/array/array1d-2.png" alt="ruby obj array 1d image">
 </div>

-Go ahead and run the code below to check that every element is really an object.
+Go ahead and run the code below to double check that all values are really an object.
 ```rb
 arr = [1, 3.2, "hello", true, [1,2,3], nil];